caolan/async/README.md

 <a name="detect" />
 ### detect(arr, iterator, callback)

-Returns the first value in a list that passes an async truth test.
-The iterator is applied in parallel, meaning the first iterator to return `true` will fire the detect callback with that result.
-That means the result might not be the first item in the original array (in terms of order) that passes the test.
+Returns the first value in `arr` that passes an async truth test.
+The `iterator` is applied in parallel, meaning the first iterator to return `true` will fire the detect `callback` with that result.
+That means the result might not be the first item in the original `arr` (in terms of order) that passes the test.

-If order within the original array is important then look at detectSeries.
+If order within the original `arr` is important, then look at [`detectSeries`](#detectSeries).

 __Arguments__

 * `arr` - An array to iterate over.
-* `iterator(item, callback)` - A truth test to apply to each item in the array.
+* `iterator(item, callback)` - A truth test to apply to each item in `arr`.
-  The iterator is passed a callback(truthValue) which must be called with a boolean argument once it has completed.
+  The iterator is passed a `callback(truthValue)` which must be called with a boolean argument once it has completed.
-* `callback(result)` - A callback which is called as soon as any iterator returns `true`, or after all the iterator functions have finished.
-Result will be the first item in the array that passes the truth test (iterator) or the value undefined if none passed.
+* `callback(result)` - A callback which is called as soon as any iterator returns `true`, or after all the `iterator` functions have finished.
+Result will be the first item in the array that passes the truth test (iterator) or the value `undefined` if none passed.

 __Example__